 Leverage new solutions

-Technology can help identify and assess threats to projects by tracking current behaviors and analyzing how often each one presents itself, then establishing risk management behaviors to reduce either the likelihood or impact of that risk.
+Technology can help with risk identification and assessing risk factors to projects by tracking current behaviors and analyzing how often each one presents itself, then establishing a risk management plan to reduce either the likelihood or impact of that risk.

 As mentioned, contractors can reduce financial risks involved in a project by using contract clauses to transfer the risks to other stakeholders, including the owner.
-Likewise, strategic bidding can transfer the risk to owners.
+Likewise, strategic bidding can transfer the potential risks to owners.

 To handle any remaining uncertainty, contractors should create financial buffers to protect steady cash flow to keep projects on track.